-1.06.
-Inspection Program CE course approval program Applications for CE credits are presented to the QAC for review and approval.
-List of approved courses is maintained on website.
-Estimated annual costs: \$150,000 All 3 Planning Years The College will operate an Inspection Program as set out in Part IV of the General Regulation made under the Naturopathy Act, 2007 to regulate premises in which IVIT procedures are performed.
-The College will maintain a process for new IVIT premises to become registered with the College and for registering of the designated registrant and other personnel operating from the premises and for existing premises to maintain their information with the College.
-The College will maintain a process for the inspection of new premises as well as a process for the subsequent re-inspection of premises every five years.
-Fees for new premises registered and inspections will be levied and collected.
-A pool of qualified and trained inspectors will be maintained.
-Incidences of IVIT procedures being provided in unregistered premises will be reviewed and, where appropriate, a request made to the Inquiries, Complaints and Reports Committee (ICRC) to appoint an investigator and a cease & desist letter is sent to the Registrant.
-Inspection reports will be presented to the Inspection Committee, along with other relevant matters and staff will support the Committee by preparing materials for review, drafting decisions & Inspection Reports on files for review and approval of the Committee.
-Decisions of the Inspection Committee will be provided to designated Registrant as soon as they are approved by the Committee.

-1.07.
-Complaints and Reports The IVIT Premises Registry will be maintained on the College website with new and amending information added on a routine and regular basis.
-Type 1 occurrence reports are reviewed by staff on receipt and reviewed by the Committee at the next meeting.
+The College will operate an Inspection Program as set out in Part IV of the General Regulation made under the Naturopathy Act, 2007 to regulate premises in which IVIT procedures are performed.

+- The College will develop and maintain a process for new IVIT premises to become registered with the College and for registering of the designated registrant and other personnel operating from the premises and for existing premises to maintain their information with the College. - The College will ensure that a process for the inspection of new premises is implemented as well as a process for the subsequent re-inspection of premises every five years. - Fees for inspections will be levied and collected. - A pool of qualified and trained inspectors will be established and maintained. - Incidences of IVIT procedures being provided in unregistered premises will be reviewed and, where appropriate, a request made to the Inquiries, Complaints and Reports Committee (ICRC) to appoint an investigator and a cease & desist letter is sent to the Registrant. - Inspection reports will be presented to the Inspection Committee, along with other relevant matters and staff will support the Committee by preparing materials for review, drafting decisions & Inspection Reports on files for review and approval of the Committee.
+Decisions of the Inspection Committee will be provided to designated Registrant as soon as they are approved by the Committee. - The IVIT Premises Registry will be maintained on the College website with new and amending information added on a routine and regular basis. - Type 1 occurrence reports are reviewed by staff on receipt and reviewed by the Committee at the next meeting.
 If the Committee requires further action by the reporting Registrant, they will be contacted by staff.

+Activity Key Performance Indicators

 Type 2 occurrence report forms will be collected annually, analyzed and reported to the Committee and Council.

+1.7.
+Complaints and Reports

-Estimated annual costs: \$495,000 All 3 Planning Years The College will operate a Complaints and Reports program to receive information and complaints about Registrants of the profession and to fulfil its obligations to investigate the matters in accordance with the Regulated Health Professions Act, 1991 through the Inquiries, Complaints and Reports Committee (ICRC).
+All 3 Planning Years

+The College will operate a Complaints and Reports program to receive information and complaints about Registrants of the profession and to fulfil its obligations to investigate the matters in accordance with the Regulated Health Professions Act, 1991 through the Inquiries, Complaints and Reports Committee (ICRC).
 Complaints received by the College will be processed in accordance with the Code.
 As such, Where approved by the ICRC, or warranted under the RHPA, investigators will be appointed and clarifying documents provided, along with any necessary support.
 Matters will be processed in a manner that ensures fairness and due process for all parties involved, including opportunities for responding and commenting on submissions provided to the process Complaints will be resolved within 150 days and if not resolved, parties involved and HPARB will be notified.
 Concerns relating to professional misconduct or incompetence brought to the College's attention will be referred to the CEO for consideration of initiating a request for investigation.
 Complaint and report files will be presented for the consideration and screening by the ICRC.
 As such, Panel appointments are drafted for Chair's approval upon receipt of a new matter.
 Database of appointments is maintained.
 Conflicts are tracked and recorded in meeting minutes.
 Training is conducted for any new ICRC members appointed.
 Database of Decisions and Reasons issued by the ICRC (to support decision writing process) and Registrants' prior history with the College/BDDT-N is maintained.
-Materials for matters being brought before the ICRC will be presented to the Committee.
-Decision and Reasons are drafted by ICRC staff, reviewed by legal counsel, reviewed and approved by the Panel.
-Complaints and Reports outcomes are monitored on an ongoing basis.
-Any deviation from ICRC decision is reported to the Deputy CEO.
-The status and summary of active and closed complaint and reports are regularly updated and maintained on the College's website.
-Program information will be maintained on the College's website.
-1.08 Cease & Desist Estimated annual costs: Incorporated with complaints and reports.
-All 3 Planning Years The College will operate an Unauthorized Practitioners program that will issue Cease and Desist (C&D) letters to individuals not registered with the College who are holding themselves out as naturopathic doctors or providing naturopathic treatments and to Registrants who are breaching the standards of practice in a manner that presents a risk of public harm.
-C&D letters are drafted and sent to the individual via Process Server, where applicable.
-Names of unauthorized practitioners are posted on the Register of Unauthorized Practitioners on the College's website.
-Staff follows up on the performance of signed confirmations and updates the Register of Unauthorized Practitioners.
-Information regarding practitioners who have violated the confirmation is provided to the Deputy CEO.
-Information about unauthorized practitioners who failed to sign a confirmation is provided to the Deputy CEO.

-Activity Key Performance Indicators ---------- ----------------------------
+All 3 Planning Years 2021-2 1-2022 2022-202 3 2023-2024 ----------------------------- ----------------- ------------- --